Aapok0/FullStackopen/Part1/README.md

 ## (d) [A more complex state, debugging React apps](https://fullstackopen.com/en/part1/a_more_complex_state_debugging_react_apps) - 1.6 - 1.14

 This part continues where the last one ended and goes into more complex states and teaches how to debug React apps with best practices.
-Exercises involved using complex states in numerous ways.
+Exercises involve using complex states in numerous ways with a feedback and a random anecdote app.

 ## Exercises